 - Electricity bills for powering office, plant, etc. - include in Purchases of materials, components, containers,

 How should I report payments to contractors and other businesses for services?

 There is a specific question for Payments made to contractors and other businesses for freight, cartage, delivery and transport services.
 Otherwise, all payments to other businesses for non-transport-related services provided should be reported in Other operating expenses.

 The following examples show how some commonly incurred expenses should be reported.

+Where do I report my specific expense item?
 Although this list is not exhaustive, it does address some of the common reporting problems encountered by businesses:

 If any work is undertaken by own employees of this business to install any asset acquired under a financial lease to make it operational, please include the cost of this work within Capital expenditure and Cost of capital assets developed in-house by employees of this business/organisation (if applicable).